tarbell-project/tarbell/tarbell/docs/index.rst

 * The `core Tarbell library <https://github.com/newsapps/flask-tarbell>`_, installed when you run `pip install tarbell`

-* A Tarbell blueprint directory (included in the core library)
+* A Tarbell blueprint directory

 * Your project template files